Where Can You Find Your Credit Score?

-Every time you apply for credit, your credit score takes a temporary hit.
-But if you know what your credit score is before you apply, you can know your likelihood of approval ahead of time.
-That means you can limit the amount of applications you take out at once and go for the one you'll likely to be approved for first.
+That means you can limit a number of applications you take out at once and go for the one you'll likely to be approved for first.
 Taking out fewer applications equals to less of a hit on your credit.

 Which Credit Score Do You Want?